raganwald/raganwald.github.com/index.md

 ### This is not my first rodeo

 <p class="quotation last">“Extraordinary communication skills...
 Able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
 Your communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
 And, it is natural leadership...
 Not forced in any way.
 You talk to, and get respect, from the Interns to the C-Level.”</p>
-<p class="quotation author">—Richard Hartshorne: Senior Talent Partner, PagerDuty</p>
+<p class="quotation author">Richard Hartshorne: Senior Talent Partner, PagerDuty</p>

 I bring forty years of product- and customer- centric business and technical experience to shipping on time, without drama.
 My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."

 ### I'm available for work.

 <p class="quotation last">“You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.”</p>
-<p class="quotation author">—Michael Cucci: Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</p>
+<p class="quotation author">Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>

 I recently completed nine years as a Principal Engineer with PagerDuty.
 I've shipped for PagerDuty, GitHub, devTopia, Unspace Interactive, and KL Group/Sitraka amongst others.
 I'm available to play a meaningful part in another breakout success.